 Perhaps they thought the bundle would float out into the lake and sink, but it didn’t.
 Two days later, the lake receded, and the bundle remained where it was dumped for two full days before anyone noticed it.

-It was hard to believe Dillon didn’t know Daniel murdered Tritta, or that he was naive enough not to know there was a body in the trash can they dumped in the dumpster.
+It was hard to believe Dillon didn’t know Daniel murdered Rodneyn, or that he was naive enough not to know there was a body in the trash can they dumped in the dumpster.
 Ultimately, it didn’t matter when or how Dillon found out he was dumping a human body, just that he knew and did not report it.
-He also said he did not know how Tritta died, but that was also unlikely due to the way he had been behaving, and the fact that Tritta’s motorcycle was at his house, hid in the shed.
-Daniel probably told him about the murder, but Dillon didn’t gave him up.
-Lucky arrested Dillon for accessory after the fact to second degree murder.
-Dillon broke down and wept.
-The next day, Lucky added a charge of felon in possession of a firearm.
+He said he did not know how Rodney died, but that was also unlikely due to the way he had been behaving, and the fact that Rodney's motorcycle was at his house, hid in the shop.
+Daniel probably told him about the murder, but Dillon didn’t give him up.

 Prudhome told him they were working a homicide.
 He paused and asked Daniel if he had anything to do with it.
-Daniel dropped his hands and began talking as if he had been waiting for this opportunity to explain himself.
+Daniel dropped his hands and began talking as if he had been waiting for an opportunity to explain himself.

 Momentum carried Nordby into the house as if he was desperately seeking safety and security inside the warm home, but he was offered nothing of comfort.
 He fell to the ground in shock and slowly bled out on the living room floor.
 Haire scrambled to conceal his deed from his slumbering family.
 Both father and sister were awakened by the commotion, but he assured them everything was alright.
 With them assuaged, he pressed the dead man into the fetal position, wrapped him a bundle of bed coverings he stripped from his bed, and threw his friend into the garbage can.
 All that was left was to mop up the warm blood of the man he just murdered, but he couldn’t hide the blood trail.
 The detectives at the scene saw it clearly with a flashlight, and when CSI showed up and sprayed luminal, the single family dwelling looked like a slaughter house.